microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/solidity/includes/5-reference-types.md

 # Reference types

 Another common type you'll deal with when writing contracts are reference types.
-The main difference is that values of reference types can be modified through different names.
+Values of reference types can be modified through multiple different names.

+While value types are alway pass an independent copy of the value, reference types provide a data location to the value.
+The three reference types are: **structs**, **arrays**, and **mappings**.

 When using a reference type, you must explicitly provide the data area where the type is stored in a data location.